-The mechanisms initiating migratory behavior vary and are not always completely understood.
+The mechanisms initiating migratory behaviour vary and are not always completely understood.
 Migration can be triggered by a combination of changes in day length, lower temperatures, changes in food supplies, and genetic predisposition.
 For centuries, people who have kept cage birds have noticed that the migratory species go through a period of restlessness each spring and fall, repeatedly fluttering toward one side of their cage.
-German behavioral scientists gave this behavior the name zugunruhe, meaning migratory restlessness.
-Different species of birds and even segments of the population within the same species may follow different migratory patterns.
+German behavioural scientists gave this behaviour the name 'zugunruhe', meaning migratory restlessness.
+Different species of birds and even segments of the population within the same species, may follow different migratory patterns.

 The secrets of their amazing navigational skills aren't fully understood, partly because birds combine several different types of senses when they navigate.
 Birds can get compass information from the sun, the stars, and by sensing the earth's magnetic field.
 They also get information from the position of the setting sun and from landmarks seen during the day.
 There's even evidence that sense of smell plays a role, at least for homing pigeons.

 Some species, particularly waterfowl and cranes, follow preferred pathways on their annual migrations.
 These pathways are often related to important stopover locations that provide food supplies critical to the birds' survival…